tytydraco/yessleep/out/I_thought_porch_pirates_were_bad_this_new_trend_is_so_much_worse.md

 My preparations the night before seem to be working nicely.
 The music has fallen silent, replaced by a roar indicating that the flames have reached the trail of gasoline leading down the wooden basement stairs.

 I guess the time has come.
-My body –  and the thing in control of it most of it –  struggles to breath through stinging lungs, fights against the metal, increasingly warm as it digs into my wrist.
+My body –  and the thing in control of it most of it –  fights against the metal, increasingly warm as it digs into my wrist.
 It wants to *live*.
 It wants to *spread*.

 Too damn bad.